-A recommended practice is to now build out a Revenue Schedule.
-A Revenue Schedule is where you can note what amounts you would expect the client to pay you, and on what dates.
+A recommended practice is to build out a Revenue Schedule.
+A Revenue Schedule records the amounts you expect your client to pay you, and on what dates.
+This content feeds into certain FP Reports.
 This content feeds into certain FP Reports.

-Having this in place now will save you time down the road should you in fact land this work.
-From the Services tab, click the Auto Revenue Forecast button.
-You should see a brief pop up message to let you know the Revenue Schedule has been successfully created.
+Having this in place now will save you time down the road should you land this work.
+For details on how to create a Revenue Schedule, check out this article: Revenue Schedule

 Send Out the Estimate

 Most scenarios require that your client or prospect review this Estimate and either seek changes, decline it or approve it as is.
 The Estimate can be sent out via FP (using the Notify Client button) or printed as a PDF (using the Print button) and sent to your client that way.
 You can create several printout options depending on your needs.
-To learn more about creating your own printouts, please review these articles:
+To learn more about creating your own printouts, check out this article:

 Estimates you send via the Notify Client button will automatically change to the Approval Status of "Submitted."
-If you send out the PDF in another way (such as via email) you can manually mark the Estimate as Submitted on the Basic Info tab.
+If you send out the PDF in another way (ex: via email) you can manually mark the Estimate as Submitted on the Basic Info tab.